Create a texture to apply to a surface or as a reflection or refraction map.

 4 by default.
 Specifies the alignment requirements for the start of each pixel row in memory.
 The allowable values are 1 (byte-alignment), 2 (rows aligned to even-numbered bytes), 4 (word-alignment), and 8 (rows start on double-word boundaries).
 See glPixelStorei for more information.

-Note that if this value is changed on a texture after the material has been used,
+Note that if this value is changed on a texture after the material has been used, it is necessary to trigger a Material.needsUpdate for this value to be realized in the shader.

-This starts at 0 and counts how many times # .needsUpdate : Booleanis set to true.
+and counts how many times .needsUpdate is set to true

 A callback function, called when the texture is updated (e.g., when needsUpdate has been set to true and then the texture is used).

-Set this to true to trigger an update next time the texture is used.
+to trigger an update next time the texture is used.
 Particularly important for setting the wrap mode.

 Update the texture's uv-transform .matrix from the texture properties .offset, .repeat, .rotation, and .center.